RECRUITING THE NEXT GENERATION OF LEADERS

 One of CAMA’s goals is to ensure that we are providing new and existing municipal administrators with information and a network, that assists them in their role; encourages the next generation of leaders; and, promotes the importance of the Professional Municipal Administrator.

 CAMA has been working on two particular projects related to recruiting the next generation of leaders in municipal government.

-At this time, we are pleased to provide you with the executive summary of the Insights West research.
+The key messages of “Making Life Happen” were built on qualitative and quantitative research.
+You can view the executive summary of the Insights West research.
 The full report can be found in the Member’s Section of the CAMA website.
 This report has some interesting insights which you may wish to pass along to your Human Resources Department’s when recruiting your own employees.

 CAMA’S NEXT GENERATION PROJECT

 CAMA is also pleased to launch its “Cultivating Leadership: A Guide for the Next Generation in Local Government” project.